openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

       project.
 Make sure to check out all ideas listed in the [Hack Week VI](http://bit.ly/gy5HC7) product category.

-We also plan to nominate the 3 best projects that relate to the â€œEngineering Cloudâ€ theme
+We also plan to nominate the 3 best projects that relate to the “Engineering Cloud” theme
       and hand out Amazon gift vouchers.
 For your project to be considered we ask you to:

   * submit your idea until Friday Jan 21st at openFATE (opens Jan, 13)